truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< /expand >}}
 {{< /expand >}}

-### Compression_Choices Command done
+### Compression_Choices Command
 The `compression_choices` command lists compression alogrithms supported by ZFS.

 {{< expand "Using the Compression_Choices Command" "v" >}}
 #### Description
 The `commpression_choices` command does not require entering a property argument.
 Enter the command then press <kbd>Enter</kbd>.
-The command returns a table listing compression algorthms supported by ZFS.
+The command returns a table listing compression algorithms supported by ZFS.

 #### Usage
 From the CLI prompt, enter: